GAM-team/GAM/docs/Todrive.md

 ## Open browser and send email
 * `tdnobrowser` - If False, a browser is opened to view the file uploaded to Google Drive; if not specified, the `todrive_nobrowser` value from gam.cfg is used.
 * `tdnoemail` - If False, an email is sent to `tduser` informing them of name and URL of the uploaded file; if not specified, the `todrive_noemail` value from gam.cfg is used.
+* `tdnotify` - If True, an email is sent to all `tdshare <EmailAddress>` users informing them of name and URL of the uploaded/updated file.

 ## Escape character
 * `tdnoescapechar <Boolean>` - Should `\` be ignored as an escape character; if not specified, the value of `todrive_no_escape_char` from `gam.cfg` will be used